arduino/docs-content/content/arduino-cloud/03.cloud-interface/02.variables/variables.md

 ## Overview

-An essential component of the [Arduino Cloud](https://create.arduino.cc/iot/) is a **cloud variable**.
+Variables are essential component of the [Arduino Cloud](https://create.arduino.cc/iot/), and are created and configured inside a **Thing.**

 A cloud variable is synced between your Arduino board and the Arduino IoT Cloud.
 If a variable is updated on your board (like reading a sensor), the Arduino Cloud will also receive this value.
-Similarly, if you update a variable from the cloud, it also updates on your board.
+Similarly, if a board receives an update from the cloud, the variable also updates on your board.

-As long as your board maintains connection to the Arduino IoT Cloud, variables can be updated.
+As long as your board maintains connection to the Arduino IoT Cloud, variables will be updated.

 **In this article, we will cover:**
 - How to sync variables between your board and the Arduino IoT Cloud.